StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 }
 ```

-In the service of keeping things super simple in the example we are just going to log the start and stop of the task and simulate some async work with a random delay between 5 and 30 seconds.
-In a real world scenario you would be doing some actual work here.
+In the service of keeping things super simple in the example I am just going to log the start and stop of the task and simulate some async work with a random delay between 5 and 30 seconds.
+In a real world scenario I would be doing some actual work here.

 > [!NOTE]
-> I am wrapping the processing work in a call to `Task.Run` because in this scenario we are firing and forgetting the task and I don't want to block the background service from processing other tasks.
-In a real world scenario you would want to be more careful about how you handle exceptions when doing this.
+> I am wrapping the processing work in a call to `Task.Run` because in this scenario I am firing and forgetting the task and I don't want to block the background service from processing other tasks.
+In a real world scenario I would want to be more careful about how I handle exceptions when doing this.

 ### Update add task endpoint to add task to queue

-Great we got our queue and we've got a service to process that queue, but our tasks aren't actually yet going into the queue even thought they are making it to the server.
-Let's update the `add-task` endpoint to actually add the task to the queue.
+Great I got my queue and I've got a service to process that queue, but my tasks aren't actually yet going into the queue even thought they are making it to the server.
+I'll update the `add-task` endpoint to actually add the task to the queue.

 ```csharp
 app